-Can you think of any other modern works based on Homer?
+Can you think of any other inspirational and dangerously optimistic or controversial poets?